-- The Clearinghouse would be a one-stop shop for people to learn about the organizations and resources focused on the West Virginia agricultural ecosystem.
+- The Clearinghouse would be a one-stop shop to learn about the organizations and resources focused on the West Virginia agricultural ecosystem.
 The Clearinghouse could exist online to allow for easy updates and allow members of the agricultural community to post or link their own information.
-A paper-based version could also be produced on an annual basis or other time interval.
-The clearinghouse should be a tool for many agricultural representatives including the producer services facilitator, potential and beginning farmers, and staff at agencies and organizations.
-A database on land ownership, market data, and other information could be available on this website as well.
-The creation of a document similar to Vermont Extension's could better connect producers to services to improve their production and support the growth of the agricultural economy overall.
-Not only does this help producers gain awareness for all the agencies and groups involved but it also helps staff at various agencies know what roles other Agriculture Service Providers (ASP) have for service delivery to the West Virginia agricultural community. - Besides identifying the roles of different offices and programs, the Clearinghouse is also a way to produce simplified and summarized information about rules and regulations for the agricultural economy.
-Producers need straight-forward, summarized versions of agricultural rules and regulations to best understand their options to maximize their revenue.
+A paper-based version could also be produced on an annual basis or another time interval.
+The Clearinghouse should be a tool for various agricultural representatives including the producer services facilitator, potential and beginning farmers, and staff members at agencies and organizations.
+A database on land ownership, market data, and other information could be available on the website as well.
+The creation of a document similar to Vermont Extension's could help connect producers to services to improve production and support the growth of the agricultural economy overall.
+This not only helps producers gain awareness for all the agencies and groups involved, but also aids agency staff in defining the roles of other Agriculture Service Providers (ASP). - Besides identifying the roles of different offices and programs, the Clearinghouse is also a way to produce simplified and summarized information about rules and regulations for the agricultural economy.
+Producers need straightforward, summarized versions of agricultural rules and regulations to best understand their options and maximize revenue.
 The West Virginia Department of Agriculture should create clear summaries of rules and regulations to add to this Clearinghouse guide or website.
-While these rules and regulations are constantly being updated, it is important to make an effort to simplify these regulations and provide contact information for when producers have further questions.
+While these rules and regulations are constantly being updated, it is important to make an effort to simplify them and provide contact information for when producers have further questions.
 Currently, specialists within the West Virginia Department of Agriculture make an effort to engage with different communities about rules and regulations for meat production and other products.
-However, having a quick summary as well as contact information for the West Virginia Department of Agriculture or Extension specialist involved with the regulations would be helpful for the producers and allow them to better take advantage of production and market opportunities.
+However, having a quick summary and contact information for the West Virginia Department of Agriculture or Extension specialist involved with the regulations would be helpful for the producers and allow them to better take advantage of production and market opportunities.